MartincoitNetworks/SCIONWorkshop/README.md

 ### Attendee Software

-As an workshop attendee, you'll need an Internet attached laptop with an SSH client and a web browser.
+As an workshop attendee, you'll need an Internet attached laptop with an SSH client, a web browser, and an email account.

 ### Workshop Attendee Host